mcallisterjp/MusicAnalysisTools/README.md

 # MusicAnalysisTools
+Tools for musical analysis.
-music21 based tools for analysis.
-Often WIP and / or too niche for the main music21 repo
+Often music21-based (but too niche for the main repo) and / or WIP.
+Comments and suggestions welcome.